Understanding feather formation could lead to cooler birds

 Scientists have revealed how bird feathers form which could help develop breeds that are more heat resistant.

-Researchers from the University of Edinburgh’s Roslin Institute identified chemical signals that are switched on and off in the birds’ skin as feathers are arranged sequentially.
+Researchers from The University of Edinburgh’s The Roslin Institute identified chemical signals that are switched on and off in the birds’ skin as feathers are arranged sequentially.
 They used high-powered microscopes to analyse the earliest stages of feather development in various bird species before they hatched.
 They studied chicken embryos to track individual cells during the process.

 Most commercial breeds of chickens have too many feathers to cope with very high temperatures.
 This is important for agriculture in low and middle income countries, many of which have tropical climates and an increasing demand for poultry.

 In ducks and chickens, the team observed feather development sweeping across the skin like a wave, forming a regular hexagonal pattern.